Domain-Specific Data Generation Framework for RAG Adaptation: Related Work

+Prior work has explored improving individual components of this pipeline.
+Dense retrieval methods such as DPR \cite{RAG-Retriever:DPR} and embedding adaptation approaches like MAFIN \cite{RAG-Embedding:Mafin} focus on enhancing retrieval quality.
+Other methods, including GraphRAG \cite{RAG-Embedding:GraphRAG}, model inter-passage relationships using structured representations, but often rely on predefined schemas that limit flexibility across domains.

-In terms of LLM optimization, RAFT \cite{RAG-LLM:RAFT} introduces distractor-aware supervision to improve the model’s robustness against noisy or irrelevant contexts.
+On the generation side, RAFT \cite{RAG-LLM:RAFT} introduces distractor-aware supervision to improve the model’s robustness against noisy or irrelevant contexts.
 More recent work has focused on inference-time retrieval control, where the LLM actively guides what and when to retrieve.
 Representative approaches include Self-RAG \cite{RAG-InferTime:SelfRAG}, OpenRAG \cite{RAG-InferTime:OpenRAG}, and R1Searcher \cite{RAG-InferTime:R1Searcher} which adopt end-to-end training paradigms to align retrieval behavior with generative intent.

-While these methods optimize specific components of RAG—such as retrievers, embedding models, or LLMs, they generally assume the availability of high-quality, domain-relevant training data targeting these specific components.
-By contrast, our work addresses this upstream challenge by proposing RAGen: a scalable framework for generating high-quality, semantically grounded question–answer–context (QAC) datasets.
-RAGen supports the training and optimization of various RAG components, thereby enabling end-to-end system enhancement across diverse RAG architectures and training paradigms.
+Despite their effectiveness, these methods are largely \emph{component-centric} and assume the availability of high-quality, domain-specific training data tailored to particular objectives or modules.
+In contrast, our work addresses this upstream data bottleneck.
+We propose \textbf{RAGen}, a data-centric framework that automatically generates semantically grounded Question–Answer–Context (QAC) datasets from raw corpora.
+RAGen provides reusable supervision that can be flexibly applied to train and adapt multiple RAG components, enabling end-to-end improvement across diverse architectures and domains without assuming task-specific annotations.